paulfilkin/language-cloud-powershell-toolkit/README.md

 # Language Cloud Powershell Toolkit
 ## Introduction
-The Language Cloud PowerShell Toolkit allows users to script the REST API available for SDL Language Cloud.
+The Language Cloud PowerShell Toolkit allows users to script the REST API available for Language Cloud.
 The purpose of this toolkit is to automate project creation and retrieve essential resources through the PowerShell console.

 ## Table of Contents
 <details>